 A cancer intelligence suite called Project Rōnin has revolutionized cancer treatment by using push notifications to encourage and remind patients to track symptoms between visits with their care team.
 This patient-provided data feeds into their AI-driven treatment platform, which helps oncologists to contextualize information and make more informed treatment decisions relative to each individual patient.

 In addition to managing symptoms and behaviors, digital healthcare providers can use notifications to encourage medication adherence and management.
 Digital health providers can send patients SMS updates on their prescription status, whether it’s delayed, filled, or needs renewal.
-SMS or mobile push can be easily customized and personalized to encourage adherence to a medication regimen, serving to prompt patients to take their prescriptions at certain times of day.
+SMS or mobile push can be easily customized and personalized to encourage adherence to a medication regimen, serving to prompt patients to take their prescriptions at certain times of the day.